Skip to content

 } );

-const line = new MeshLine();
+const line = new MeshLine()

 scene.add( line );

-counter is automatically incremented for every segment so index travels smoothly from 0 to 1.
+progress is automatically incremented for every segment so index travels smoothly from 0 to 1.

 Combine this technique with uniforms (time, mouse, etc.) to build fully procedural, animated lines on the GPU.